EpistasisLab/tpot/ISSUE_TEMPLATE.md

-[provide general introduction to the issue logging and why it is relevant to this repository]
+[provide general introduction to the issue and why it is relevant to this repository]

-## Context of the bug
+## Context of the issue

 [provide more detailed introduction to the issue itself and why it is relevant]

-## Process to reproduce the bug
+## Process to reproduce the issue

 [ordered list the process to finding and recreating the issue, example below]